Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/cryptography/chaos.md

 ![XOR gate](https://graphicmaths.com/img/computer-science/logic/combining-logic-gates/xor-create-gate.png)

 But, what does it actually do?
-It compares two values, both of w
+It compares two values, both of which are either 0 or 1, and returns `1` if the two are different, and `0` if they are different for example:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDc3NzIyODZdfQ==
+eyJoaXN0b3J5IjpbLTM4NTIwNTYwOV19
 -->